scbowler/aws-setup-guides/FULL_STACK_DEPLOYMENT.md

 ### Configure a Virtual Host for Nginx

-When web browsers visit your project, they'll be making HTTP requests to your Nginx web server.
-However, Nginx doesn't know anything about your project by default.
-Therefore, a special configuration file needs to be created.
+When web browsers visit your project, they'll be making HTTP requests to your NGINX web server.
+However, NGINX doesn't know anything about your project by default, it needs to be configured to serve up your project's site.
+A special configuration file needs to be created.

 #### Copy the Template